umrude/ProductFinder-V3-Final/README.md

 In the folder `/build`, open the file `index.html` in your browser.

+This runs a static version of your webapp with no server needed.

-## To Run In Production/Build/Compiled Version
+## To Run In Development

 In your terminal, run `npm i` or `npm install`.
 You will need npm version 5.2+ and Node.js 0.10 or above.
+After installing, run `npm start` and open [http://localhost:3000](http://localhost:3000)

+Webpack will handle the rest.

+If editing, the page will reload with your changes so there's no need to restart your server.
+CSS/SASS/SCSS all gets compiled automatically by `create-react-app` as well, though you may have to refresh the page.

+## Make a new build

+Run `npm run build`

+Builds the app for production to the `build` folder.
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.

+In your `package.json`, make sure that `"homepage": "./"`, so that the static `.css` and static `.js` files point to the right place

+## Run In Production/Build/Compiled Version on a local server

+In your terminal, run `npm i` or `npm install`.
+You will need npm version 5.2+ and Node.js 0.10 or above.
 After installing, run `node server.js` and open [http://localhost:8080](http://localhost:8080)

+This will start an Express server that serves files from `/build`.

+Alternatively, you can run the commands shown in the terminal after running `npm run build ` (Note: This will create a new build of your web app)

-### **`npm run build ` is used for final deployment in production.
+**`npm run build ` is used for final deployment in production.
 All development must be in `/src`.**

-This serves files from `/build`.
-Do not edit code within here.
-If you need to make changes, make your changes in the `/src` directory and then run `npm run build` again.
+Do not edit code within the `/build` file, it will get overwritten when `npm run build` is run again.
+If you need to make changes, make your changes in the `/src` directory and then run `npm run build` again for production testing.

-## To Run In Development

-In your terminal, run `npm i` or `npm install`.
-You will need npm version 5.2+ and Node.js 0.10 or above.
-After installing, run `npm start` and open [http://localhost:3000](http://localhost:3000)

-Webpack will handle the rest (You can see this code in the folder `/scripts`).

-When making changes, the page will reload and save.
-CSS/SASS/SCSS all gets compiled automatically by `create-react-app`.

 ## Available Scripts